pyg-team/pytorch_geometric/docs/source/tutorial/dist_GLT.rst

     worker_options=mp_options
   )

-As shown in this example, after creating the training loader with ``MpDistSamplingWorkerOptions``, the current trainer process will spawn ``num_workers=2`` sampler processes, each with an assigned CUDA device.
+As shown in the above example, after creating the training loader with ``MpDistSamplingWorkerOptions``, the trainer process will spawn ``num_workers`` sampler processes, each with an assigned CUDA device.
-Each sampler process will further create a distributed sampler with ``concurrency=4`` to perform asynchronus neighbor sampling, and establish RPC connections with each other via ``master_addr:master_port (localhost:11112)``.
+Each sampler process will further create a distributed sampler with ``concurrency=4`` to perform asynchronus neighbor sampling, and establish RPC connections with other samplers.
-An shared-memory channel with ``channel_size='1GB'`` will be created for inter-process message passing, the underlying CPU memory is pinned by setting ``pin_memory=True`` for better data copy performance from CPU to CUDA devices.
+An shared-memory channel with ``channel_size='1GB'`` will be created for inter-process message passing, the underlying CPU memory is pinned by setting ``pin_memory=True`` to enable zero-copy data access from GPU to CPU memory.

 Once an ``DistNeighborLoader`` is created, you can simply load sampled results from it and perform model training, the format of sampled results is the same as PyG's `torch_geometric.data.Data`/`torch_geometric.data.HeteroData`.

 .. code-block:: python